 Update Old Posts

-Network with other Bloggers
+Network with Other Bloggers

 Look for any bloggers’ group close to you and make some new friends.
 Stop being too introverted, go mix up with relevant bloggers, learn more and understand how others do their thing.
-You have greater chances of becoming a better blogger when you connect with like-minded individuals.
+You have higher chances of becoming a better blogger when you connect with like-minded individuals.
 Stop being an island, lesson learnt.

 Think Of A Monetization Strategy

 Running a blog was fun until I decided it’s time to monetise my efforts!

 The idea of making money from your blog is cool until you start speculating how to go about the best monetisation strategy.